Marc Coutanche, Rice University Psychological Sciences

 WEBSITE(S)| Lab Site | Google Scholar | Curriculum Vitae

 How does the human brain transform our everyday sensory experiences into lasting, interconnected knowledge that creates understanding?
-How do we form new memories and access existing knowledge in useful ways?
+How do we form new memories and access knowledge in useful ways?
 What role does sleep play in helping us organize, strengthen, and reconstruct what we have learned?
 How can we use the tools of computer science to decode complex, subtle patterns of brain activity collected through neuroimaging?
+How can these methods help answer outstanding clinical and applied questions?

 Research Areas